wagov/Essential8-GPOs/README.md

 Please report all bugs, issues and feature requests in the [issue tracker](https://github.com/wagov/Essential8-GPOs/issues)

 # WA Government Support
-For any inquires or problems within this package, please contact [cyber.policy@dpc.wa.gov.au](mailto:cyber.policy@dpc.wa.gov.au)
+For any inquires or problems within this package, please contact [cybersecurity@dpc.wa.gov.au](mailto:cybersecurity@dpc.wa.gov.au)

 DGov would appreciate your feedback, comments, and details of any errors you encounter while running this Hardening Package